vjarai/Jarai.Patterns.Java/jarai/patterns/gof/structural/decorator/_ReadMe.txt

 Frequency of use: medium

 Although decorators can have similar implementations as proxies, decorators have a different purpose.
-A decorator adds one or more responsibilities to an object, whereas a proxy controls access to an object.
+A decorator adds one or more responsibilities to an object, whereas a proxy typically controls access to an object.